Diamonds Fit for a Queen: The Jewels of Marie Antoinette

 Another fine example of Antoinette’s taste could clearly be seen in the Hope Diamond, also known as “Le Bijou du Roi” or the King’s Jewel, and “Le bleu de France” or the Blue of France.
 It was turned over along with all the French Royal Treasury jewels in 1791 when Antoinette and her husband, Louis XVI tried to flee France.
 It was stolen during a looting of the crown jewels in 1792 and eventually rediscovered.
 Like her earrings, its journey through several different owners ultimately ended at the Smithsonian.

 Marie Antoinette made her mark in the world on many different levels.
-Yet her life story and legacy lives on today through tales of her reign – and as some of the world’s most amazingly beautiful and let’s face it, expensive pieces of jewelry continue to fill in some of the gaps.
+Yet her life story and legacy live on today through tales of her reign – and as some of the world’s most amazingly beautiful and let’s face it, expensive pieces of jewelry continue to fill in some of the gaps.
 Who knows, if you visit the Smithsonian and look closely enough, perhaps you may even be able to catch a glimpse of Marie dancing in the ballroom of the Versailles with Le Bijou du Roi dangling from her neck.